Isabelle R. Miousse

 OverviewAI-generated summary

-With a h-index of 29 and over 2,900 citations across 88 publications, Miousse is recognized as a highly cited researcher.
-She actively collaborates with colleagues at the University of Arkansas for Medical Sciences, including Sarita Garg, Lauren C. Morehead, Alan J. Tackett, and Katherine Wallis, contributing to a robust network of research endeavors.
+With a career h-index of 29 and over 3,000 citations, Miousse has secured federal funding for her work on methionine metabolism and radiation response.
+She actively collaborates with researchers at the University of Arkansas for Medical Sciences, including Sarita Garg, Lauren C. Morehead, Alan J. Tackett, and Katherine Wallis.

 Metrics